TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

 See also the general chapter on the folder :ref:`extension-classes`.

-In the :file:`composer.json` we have defined that all PHP classes are automatically loaded from the :file:`Classes` directory:
+In the :file:`composer.json` we have defined that all PHP classes are automatically loaded from the :file:`Classes` directory (and additionally in file:`ext_emconf.php` for legacy installations):

 ..  tabs::